Descanonge/tomate/doc/source/log.rst

 Logging
 =======

-This code make use of the logging built-in module to log information.
+This code make use of the logging built-in module to log out information.
 A global Logger is set when importing the package, and all submodules inherits its configuration.